Nirvana bootleg recordings: A Season in Hell Part One

 A Season in Hell Part One is a bootleg CD box set manufactured in Italy and released by Banzai in 1994.
 The collection is housed in a matte finish, square box that also includes a 7-inch×7″ booklet with 24 pages of photographs and information on the recordings featured in the set.
 Spanning the three disc, 66-track collection are two shows from 1990, several demos, some rare live material, various b-sides and compilation tracks.
 This is one of only two bootleg CD releases to feature the Off Ramp Café performance, and the only to feature the Town Pump show.
 A portion of the box set would later be officially released on With the Lights Out.
 In 1996, the inferior A Season In Hell Part Two was released by Razor's Edge, containing the 1994 Le Zénith show and an array of miscellaneous material, most of which was lifted from the Outcesticide series and official releases.
+A 1997 review stated "Nice 7" x 7" box with booklet.
+The Seattle gig features quite a few rarities and probably would have fared better as a single disc release.
+The Vancouver gig is nothing special and the rest of the set is made up of stuff found elsewhere with ease".